Church Wedding Ceremonies: Questions to Ask Before Reserving

 Where can my photographer be during the ceremony?

-Depending on the church, some have more restrictions than others.
 In some churches, the rules make it difficult to capture the more intimate moments of your ceremony.
 Other churches allow the photographer to shoot from any angle the bride and groom feel comfortable with.

 In the most extreme case I’ve experienced, the church did not allow the photographer to enter the church and only allowed photography from open doorways.